mariohernandez/mariohernandezio/src/blog/storybook-components.md

 And finally, I marked examples of attributes Drupal is injecting in the markup.
 These attributes may not always be useful but it is a good practice to ensure they are available even when we are writing custom markup for our components.

-### Enable the Storybook theme
+## Enable the Storybook theme

-Before we forget, let's enable the Storybook theme otherwise all the work we are doing in our custom markup will not be available.
+Before we forget, let's enable the Storybook theme otherwise all the work we are doing will not be visible.

 * Navigate to **/admin/appearance** and look for the Storybook theme
 * Install it and also make it the default theme
 * Clear Drupal's cache

-### Copy the template
+## Create a template suggestion

 By looking at the path of the template in the code inspector, we can see that the original template being used is located inside the Olivero core theme.
-It's best to create our template suggestion by copying a similar template to the one we want to create and in this case **node--teaser.html.twig** makes sense.
+The debugging screenshot above shows a pretty extensive list of templates suggestions, and based on our requirements, copying the file **node--teaser.html.twig** makes sense since we are going to be working with a node in teaser view mode.

 * Copy **/core/themes/olivero/templates/content/node--teaser.html.twig** into your theme's **/storybook/templates/content/**.
 Create the directory if it does not exist.
 * Now rename the newly copied template to **node--article--teaser.html.twig**.

-As you can see, by renaming the template **node--article--teaser**, we are indicating that any changes we make to this template will only affect nodes of type Article which are displayed in Teaser view mode.
+As you can see, by renaming the template **node--article--teaser** (one of the names listed as a suggestion), we are indicating that any changes we make to this template will only affect nodes of type Article which are displayed in Teaser view mode.
+So whenever an Article node is displayed, if it is in teaser view mode, it will use the Card component to render it.

 The template has a lot of information that may or may not be needed when integrating it with Storybook.
 If you recall, the Card component we built was made up of three parts: an image, a title, and teaser text.
 Each of those are Drupal fields and these are the only fields we care about when integrating.
 Whenever when I copy a template from Drupal core or a module into my theme, I like to keep the comments on the template untouched.
 This is helpful in case I need to reference any variables or elements of the template.

-### The actual integration
+## The actual integration ...Finally

 1. Delete everything from the newly copied template except the comments and the **classes** array variable
 1. At the bottom of what is left in the template add the following code snippet: